wmdmark/backbone-rivets-example/tutorial.md

 #### Step 3: The Templates

-Let's start with the contact form template built using vanilla [Bootstrap 3](http://getbootstrap.com) _(some tags and attributes ommited for brevity)_:
+Now let's start with the contact form template _(some tags and attributes ommited for brevity)_:
 ```html
 <form id="contact-form-view">
   <h3>Contact Form View</h3>